-It is heartening to see a developing technology maturity in schools, FE and the broader skills sector, and similarly heartening to find greater benefits being realised where a level of maturity has been reached.
-This review tells us that across much of education and skills we are at a stage where there are significant opportunities to realise further benefits from this maturity.
+It is heartening to see a developing technology maturity in the FE and skills sector, and similarly heartening to find greater benefits being realised where a level of maturity has been reached.
+This review tells us that across much of further education and skills we are at a stage where there are significant opportunities to realise further benefits from this maturity.
 The opportunity to achieve considerable service improvement and efficiency benefits is there for the taking.
 What is required is informed and focused leadership to make it happen.